jordansrowles/LeanCorpus/docs/tutorials/index-management/05-stored-round-tripping.md

 | `TimeOnly` | `TimeOnlyTicks` |
 | `decimal` | `DecimalAsString` |

 Stored values are parsed with `CultureInfo.InvariantCulture`.
-Malformed numeric, decimal, or geo payloads raise the underlying parse exception rather than silently returning defaults.
+Malformed payloads raise the underlying parse exception.

 ## Limitations

-`FromStoredDocument` is generated only when every mapped member can be materialised from stored fields and assigned by generated code.
-Vector fields live in the vector store rather than the stored-field snapshot, so any mapped vector member causes the generated materialiser to throw `NotSupportedException` and emits LCGEN004 at build time.
+`FromStoredDocument` is generated only when every mapped member can be materialised from stored fields.
+Vector fields live in the vector store, so any mapped vector member causes the generated materialiser to throw `NotSupportedException` (emits LCGEN004 at build time).

 Geo points round-trip from the stored `latitude,longitude` payload exposed by `GeoPointField`.